How a Suit Should Fit from Head to Toe — Men’s Style Guide

 5. Shoes & Accessories: The Finishing Touch

-Black works best with charcoal or black suits
+Black → charcoal or black suits

-Brown pairs well with navy or lighter shades
+Brown → navy or lighter shades

 ✅ Pro Tip: Fit Is Everything

-When the fit is right, you’re not just wearing a suit — you’re owning the look.
+Brandi Hearn Style Advice: Know how clothing should fit before buying.
+Work with a tailor if you can.
+When the fit is right, you’re not just wearing a suit — you’re owning it.

 Brandi is a personal stylist with over a decade of experience helping men show up with confidence and ease.
 She offers tailored style solutions that take the guesswork out of getting dressed—so you look sharp and feel great, no matter the occasion.